mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/ForkCMS/index.md

    </div>

 *  **Password:**
-   Youre Fork admins default password.
+   Your Fork admins default password.
    <div class="alert" role="alert">
    Note: You will need this password to login into your new Fork site, please write this down.
    </div>